buffalojoec/graphql-wallet/README.md

 Install the application's dependencies.

 ```
-npm install
+pnpm install
 ```

 In a separate terminal, start a local test validator.
-Note the provided `npm` command will start the local validator with all of the necessary account fixtures and the BPF program.
+Note the provided `pnpm` command will start the local validator with all of the necessary account fixtures and the BPF program.

 ```
-npm run test-validator
+pnpm run test-validator
 ```

 Run the script to generate a bunch of transactions.